 The Abyss is an extra-dimensional chaotic plane without definite shape or form, inhabited by unholy horrors and ruled by Lugonu the Unformed.
 Whether you end up in this horrible place intentionally or as the result of sheer bad luck, dedicated explorers who manage to survive will eventually find the abyssal rune of Zot, and perhaps even a way out!

 The Abyss is an unorthodox five-floor branch, with each "floor" an endless plane of constantly shifting terrain.
 Travel within or between levels of the Abyss is made difficult by several permanent branch features:

 - Abyssal stairs and branch exits appear rarely and at random.
-Once you've descended further into the Abyss, it's impossible to travel back to a higher level.
-There are only descending staircases and portals leading out of the Abyss entirely.
+Gaining enough XP will force exits and eventually stairs to spawn.
+There are only descending staircases and portals leading out of the Abyss entirely, not stairs up.